sonniebailey/sonniebailey.github.io/about-content.md

 One of the reasons I've shifted from a more financial-oriented business model to this more general model is because I don't want the service to be constrained to simply discussing financial assets.

-Historically, clients would often start our engagement thinking that there concern was working out how to invest in financial assets, when it became clear that there were other matters that were more important (even in terms of financial significance).
+Historically, clients would often start our engagement thinking that their concern was working out how to invest in financial assets, when it became clear that there were other matters that were more important (even in terms of financial significance).
 For example, decisions relating to their professional lives or lifestyles.

 A big part of our conversations revolves around determining what specifically to focus on.
 I don't want to start the engagement with a myopic focus on financial topics.
 However, *if* there are specific financial topics that are important to cover, we will do that.